lverma/gucci_utils/README.md

 gucci_utils
 ===========

-Itility libraries related to the GUcci.com project
+Utility libraries related to the GUcci.com project.